Construction Progress

 Terrestrial Cable Installation

-CHPE’s underground cable installation work is underway at various points throughout the project’s route.
-Work has been approved for all 15 construction segments and ongoing work includes clearing trees and growth in preparation for project installation, digging the trench and installing conduit that will house CHPE’s cables, and performing horizontal directional drilling which is used to go under large obstacles and avoid environmentally sensitive areas.
+CHPE’s underground cable installation work is progressing on schedule and includes clearing trees and growth, digging the trench and installing the conduit (dig, lay, backfill) that will house CHPE’s cables, performing horizontal directional drilling (HDD) which is used to go under large obstacles and avoid environmentally sensitive areas and pulling and splicing cables together.

 New York Metro Construction